JCastro1986/PyBer_Analysis/README.md

 - The total number of rides in Suburban trips are 625 or 26.3%
 - The total number of rides in Urban trips is 1,625 or 68.4%

-* % of Total Rides by City Type.png*
 ![% of Total Rides by City Type](https://user-images.githubusercontent.com/95668609/152228230-801733a8-bff1-46b1-828e-1ac8390c66ea.png)